Fatbirder's Top 1000 Birding Websites

 Black-tailed Skimmer

-As I was walking back to the car, I noticed that Jed, whom I had exchanged phone numbers with earlier, was walking in front of me.
-Suddenly, he turned, looked around, and noticed me and started to wave.
-As I got closer, I saw that he had found a Southern Migrant Hawker roosting on a bush.
-Unbelievable.
+As I walked back to the car, I spotted Jed—the fellow dragonfly enthusiast I had met earlier—walking ahead of me.
+Suddenly, he turned, spotted me, and began waving excitedly.
+As I drew closer, I realised why: he had found a Southern Migrant Hawker (Aeshna affinis) roosting on a bush.
+Absolutely unbelievable.

 Southern Migrant Hawker

-I couldn't believe it.
-The male just sat in the evening sun.
-We managed to get some photographs before it flew.
-Wow.
+I could hardly believe it.
+The male sat calmly in the evening sun, allowing us to take several photographs before it eventually flew off—truly a remarkable sight.

-The Southern Migrant Hawker used to be an extremely rare migrant from the Mediterranean.
-It has become much more common in the last two decades and has even started breeding in southern England.
-As you can see from the above photograph, the males are strikingly blue, with bright blue eyes.
-They have yellowish-green sides to the thorax and a black abdomen with extensive blue markings.
-There is a blue, triangular marking at the top of the abdomen.
+The Southern Migrant Hawker (Aeshna affinis) was once an exceptionally rare migrant from the Mediterranean, but over the past two decades it has become increasingly common and is now breeding in southern England.
+The males are strikingly blue, with bright blue eyes, yellowish-green sides to the thorax, and a black abdomen adorned with extensive blue markings, including a distinctive triangular blue patch at the top.

-It was a great end to the day, and this Muntjac wasn't bothered about leading us back to our cars.
+It was a wonderful end to the day, and the Muntjac seemed completely unconcerned as it casually led us back toward our cars.